mirceanton/ansible_role-terraform/README.md

 Ansible Role: Terraform
 =======================

-An Ansible role that installs Terraform by configuring the apt repo.
+An Ansible role that installs Terraform by downloading the precompiled binary.

 Requirements
 ------------